Curriculum Vitae (CV)

 You may be wondering how you can speak to so many topics on your CV, especially if you’re an undergraduate!
 Know first of all that you don’t need to speak to all of them; this is simply a list of CV categories you can select from as you develop your CV structure.

-As importantly, though, don’t fall into the trap of overlooking or ignoring the many things you have done so far in your life, especially academically.
+However, it's easy to overlook and ignore the many things you have accomplished so far in your life.
 Chances are, you have more to write about on your CV than you think.

 If you want to convince yourself, simply start writing down everything you can think of that you’ve done (or are currently doing) in each of the CV categories.
 Let it all come out of your brain and onto the paper/screen.
 Ask trusted people in your life to help you; they will often point out your accomplishments and skills that you overlook or take for granted.